apollographql/apollo-kotlin-normalized-cache-incubating/Writerside/topics/pagination/pagination-other.md

 #### Record merging

-To fix this we need to supply the store with a piece of code that can merge the lists in a sensible way.
+To fix this, we need to supply the store with a piece of code that can merge the lists in a sensible way.
 This is done by passing a [`RecordMerger`](https://apollographql.github.io/apollo-kotlin-normalized-cache-incubating/kdoc/normalized-cache-incubating/com.apollographql.cache.normalized.api/-record-merger/index.html?query=interface%20RecordMerger) to the `ApolloStore` constructor:

 ```kotlin